1. K-State home

 Undergraduate Degree Programs

-The Department of Applied Human Sciences offers five undergraduate programs, allowing students to focus on people in a variety of ways.
-In each of these programs, students learn professional and interpersonal skills as well as discipline-specific content to prepare them for fulfilling careers working with individuals and families.
+The School of Family Studies and Human Services offers three undergraduate programs, allowing students to focus on people in a variety of ways.
+In each of these programs, students learn professional and interpersonal skills as well as discipline specific content to prepare them for fulfilling careers working with individuals and families.

 The Early Childhood Education major is for students who wish to work in birth through kindergarten education programs in administrative or teaching positions, including working with parents and community resources as well as with young children.